BirdNoFly161/homease/HOMEASE TODO.md

 	6- make the ui call these

 	8- variablize the colors and css proprties in the css  and tailwindcss config files

+## Minor
+	1- main must always contain pt-20 now as a class maybe add it to a global css?